BIRSBiointegration/whitePaper/manuscript.md

 ## Techniques and challenges for benchmarking methods

-Visualizations and biological assessment of marker gene lists resulting from multi-omics analyses provide critical interpretation of integrative analysis of high-throughput data, but additional quantitative metrics are also critical to delineate biologically-relevant features from features that may derive from either computational or techical artifacts.
+Visualizations and biological assessment of marker gene lists resulting from multi-omics analyses provide critical interpretation of integrative analysis of high-throughput data, but additional quantitative metrics are necessary to delineate biologically-relevant features from features that may derive from either computational or technical artifacts.
 Beyond interpretation, quantitative benchmarks are also essential to enable unbiased comparison between analytical methods.
-For example, the goal of multi-platform single cell data analysis is often the recovery of known cell types through computational methods, where metric such as the adjusted Rand Index (ARI) enable to directly assess the clustering results to already known cell types.
-When cell types or biological features are not known *a priori*, benchmark methods can also be useed to discover known relationships between data modalities, e.g. gene regulatory relationships observed between chromatin accessibility and gene expression.
+For example, the goal of multi-platform single cell data analysis is often the recovery of known cell types through computational methods, where metrics such as the adjusted Rand Index (ARI) enable direct assessment of the clustering results with respect to known cell types.
+When cell types or biological features are not known *a priori*, benchmark methods can also be used to discover known relationships between data modalities, for example *cis* gene regulatory mechanisms observed between chromatin accessibility and gene expression.
 However, as those relationships are not fully known at the single cell level, it is essential that benchmark standards are set in place for validation (Figure {@fig:benchmark}A).

 ![](images/Benchmark_mockup.png){#fig:benchmark}
 Caption figure: **A** Silver standard: **Some explanation text here please about what we are showing**Svensson et al. (2017) Nat Methods; Wang et al. (2019) bioRxiv; Cole et al. (2019) Cell Systems; Zhang et al. (2017) bioRxiv; Soneson et al. (2018) Nat Methods; Saelens et al. (2019) Nat Biotechnol; Gold standard control data: Tian et al. (2019) Nat Meth; Freytag et al. (2018) F1000Res;  Gold standard simulated data with the splatter R package appia et al. (2017) Genome Biol (**Refs to be added proper**).